35th ANNUAL CAPE COD WATERFOWL CENSUS

 Now in its 34th year, the Cape Cod Waterfowl Census is an excellent example of one way in which birders, regardless of their expertise, can gather useful data and make a meaningful contribution to our knowledge of the Massachusetts avifauna.
 Waterfowl are relatively conspicuous, generally easy to identify, and thus readily censused with only a modest effort.

-Blair has posted the results of past Cape Cod Waterfowl Surveys conducted by the Cape Cod Bird Club during the first weekend of December on the Cape Cod Birds web site at https://www.capecodwaterfowl.info/#
+Results of past Cape Cod Waterfowl Surveys conducted by the Cape Cod Bird Club during the first weekend of December on the Cape Cod Birds web site can be viewed at https://www.capecodwaterfowl.info/#

 If you would like to participate: